mcallisterliza/drama-kids/README.md

 - [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) was used to build the structure of the website.
 - [CSS](https://developer.mozilla.org/en-US/docs/Web/css) - was used to add style to the HTML to give the website its style.
-- [CSS Flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) - was used to arrnage items on the webpage.
+- [CSS Flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) - was used to arrange items on the webpage.
 - [CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/grid) - was used to make "gallery" and "contact" pages responsive.
 - [Balsamiq](https://balsamiq.com/) was used to make wireframes for the website.
 - [VSCode](https://code.visualstudio.com/) was used to write and edit the code.